 - Inline forms and embedded sidebar forms perform worst.

-- Using content upgrade and lead magnets can help in more signups
+- Using content upgrades and lead magnets can help in more signups.

 And using a dedicated email marketing service is necessary.
 You need to set up at least one autoresponder that will send your incentive to the subscribers.

 Overall, the best way to get more subscribers on your list is by doing three things:

-- Selection of right tools – I would recommend Thrive Leads
+- Selection of the right tools – I would recommend Thrive Leads.

 - Giving away a solid, in-demand incentive as a lead magnet – I would recommend a checklist.

-Do share how well did you do replicating my strategies for increasing conversion rate in the comments section below.
+Share how well you do replicating my strategies for increasing conversion rate in the comments section below.